 Kenya in January

-The Rift Valley and western interior are hot by day, cool at night and receive very little rainfall.
+The Rift Valley and western interior are hot by day, cool at night, and receive very little rainfall.

-- For divers and snorkelers, January is probably the best month to see larger marine creatures such as whale shark, manta ray, and various sharks, dolphins, and turtles.
+- For divers and snorkelers, January is probably the best month to see larger marine creatures such as whale sharks, manta rays, and various sharks, dolphins, and turtles.

 - Being relatively warm and dry, January is one of the best months for climbing Mount Kenya.